 - The visibility amplitude is related to the projected size of an object along the projected baseline vector.
-The morphology of the object can therefore be retrieved through modelling of the brightness distribution. - The absolute phase is directly measurable by GRAVITY only in dual-field mode, i.e. when simultaneously fringe-tracking on a source which is not the science target.
+The morphology of the object can therefore be retrieved through modelling of the brightness distribution. - The absolute phase is directly measurable by GRAVITY only in dual-field mode, i.e. when simultaneously fringe-tracking on a source within the VLTI field-of-view which is not the science target (note that in the dual-field wide mode measuring the absolute phase is not possible).
 On the other hand, spectro-differential phase (phase difference between spectral channels) and closure phase (the phase of the so called bispectrum) are always measurable.
 The closure phase and the differential phase are powerful tools to investigate asymmetry in the source geometry.
 Furthermore, the absolute phase accessible in dual-field mode constitutes a very accurate measurement of the differential astrometry between the FT and SC targets.